-Best rooftops in Rome
+Best rooftop bars in Rome

 What is it?
 Adorned with ivy, and famous for being where Julia Roberts stayed while filming ‘Eat, Pray, Love’, this classy hotel is tucked away behind Piazza Navona.
 Its small-but-perfectly-formed terrace overlooks the iconic rooftops of Rome’s historic centre.